 The way a new employee interacts at work is affected by a poor orientation experience or no orientation.
-Meeting the team is one of the most basic yet crucial aspects of new employee orientation.
+Meeting the team is one of new employee orientation’s most basic yet crucial aspects.
 Without it, new employees have no idea who their coworkers are, their titles, what departments they work in, or their tasks.
 They do not even know who to turn to for aid if they need it.
 This might stifle their ability to learn about the company and get started with the details of their job.

 4. Employee disengagement harms productivity

 “Clients don’t come first; workers do,” as Sir Richard Branson famously stated.
-It is simple to assume that a contented employee is a productive worker, but how can you measure how they participate in corporate performance?
+It is simple to assume that a contented employee is productive, but how can you measure how they participate in corporate performance?
 An “engaged team” outshines other groups by a ratio of two.
-Employees that are dissatisfied and disengaged will accomplish the bare minimum rather than go further to make your organization exceptional.
-A well-executed onboarding program does not only engage employees, but they also:
+Dissatisfied and disengaged employees will accomplish the bare minimum rather than go further to make your organization exceptional.
+A well-executed onboarding program not only engages employees but also:

 - Strengthens the whole team’s connection.

-- Ensures that employees are aware of and committed to the company’s goals and vision.
+- Ensures employees are aware of and committed to the company’s goals and vision.